BabasGames/wot-mod-station/README_WoT_Mod_Station.md

 ---

+## 📝 To Do / Planned Features

+- **Profiles**: save multiple mod sets (e.g. “Casual”, “Competitive”, “Sniper”).
+- **Automatic updates**: detects outdated mods and proposes new versions.
+- **Optional hosted mods**: additional mods may be added if requested by the community.
+- **Logs**: detailed actions log for troubleshooting.

+---

 ## ❓ FAQ

 **Where do mods come from?**
 By default, mods are downloaded from the official site [wgmods.net](https://wgmods.net).
-Community-hosted mods may be added later if requested.

 **Game won’t start?**
-Restore a backup via the tool or verify game files in the Wargaming launcher.
+Try verifying game files in the Wargaming launcher.

 **Antivirus warning?**
 Unsigned installers can trigger alerts.
 Add an exception if needed.